 PAYMENTS AND UNIT PAPERWORK

 It is highly recommended that all copies of paperwork and receipts are held on to by the Summer Camp Coordinator, Unit Leader, or in Camp Leader.
-Online payments are available for your convenience and support can be provided through the Outdoor Program and Support Specialist.
+Online payments are available for your convenience.

 UNIT ACCOUNTS & PAYMENTS